JEmmert10/SMU-Module-01-Challenge/README.md

 ## Credits

 https://github.com/coding-boot-camp/urban-octo-telegram for starter code.
-SMU BootCamp for challenge elements and criteria
+SMU BootCamp for challenge elements and criteria on grading.